tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/longitudinal/README.md

 In this equation, the minimum has been rounded to 0.6 m/s^3 for maintainability and consistency.

-**Next, we have our acceleration smoothing**.
+**Next, we have our acceleration smoothing**

-RED DIFF THAT :) @sunny explain how the TCS signal works lol
+For acceleration changes, we use the new discovered (i.e., new discovered use) from TCS signal brakeLightsDEPRECATED to measure when to enact the standstill delay which stock SCC uses to enact smoother transitions in acceleration.